rodrigoporcionato/CodeStaff/README.md

 CodeStaff
 =========

-This code staff is used to solve litte problems of day-by-day that I passed.
+This code staff is used to solve little problems of day-by-day that I passed.